nominal-systems/dmi/docs/index.markdown

 layout: home
 ---

-The Diagnostic Modality Integrator (DMI) is a suite of components that connects to diagnostic providers (reference labs, point of care devices, etc) and exposes an API with a single interface for PIMS to implement to integrate with multiple diagnostic providers at once.
+The Diagnostic Modality Integrator (DMI) is a suite of components that connects to veterinary diagnostic providers (reference labs, point of care devices, etc) and exposes an API with a single interface for Practice Information Management Systems (PIMS) to implement to integrate with multiple diagnostic providers at once.

 <h2>Getting Started with DMI</h2>